-

 Santa Fe county has enacted restrictions on developers requiring legal acquisiton of water rights, prior to approving new developments.

-Statues: There are no state government requirements for outdoor use of rainwater (3/08).
+Statutes: There are no state government requirements for outdoor use of rainwater (3/08).
 However, indoor rainwater use must meet the standards for reclaimed water and will require a variance if used residentially.

 Regulations apply to gray water systems and it is regulated by the New Mexico Environment Department (NMED).
 Rainwater does not fall under the definition of gray water in the state of New Mexico.
 According to the NMED website a NMED permit is not required on gray water system on systems less than 250 gallons per day for private residential systems as long as done in accordance with requirements outlined in the NMED Gray Water Irrigation Guide.

 Taxes: Tax credit for NEW Green Buildings, which could include rainwater harvesting.
 For Build Green New Mexico “Gold level”, the maximum possible credit is $11,000.00 per house.
-For LEED for Homes, the maximum possible tax credit is $22,450.00 per house.

 Information Links: